Shangzewen/QPFuzzer/README.md

-# aIRQFuzz (Zigbee) - QEMU Directed Firmware Protocol Fuzzer
-An emulation-based, directed fuzzing framework that automatically discovers vulnerabilities deep into the wireless protocol implementation of bare-metal firmware.
+read# aIRQFuzz (Zigbee) - QEMU Directed Firmware Protocol Fuzzer An emulation-based, directed fuzzing framework that automatically discovers vulnerabilities deep into the wireless protocol implementation of bare-metal firmware.
 We evaluate aIRQFuzz on two distinct targets (BLE and Zigbee) to demonstrate both its effectiveness and its extensibility.  aIRQFuzz opens possibilities for emulation-based and stateful fuzzing of complex wireless protocols.

 <p align="center">